 Introduction

-It is very easy to learn how to play War, and this guide will explain both how to set up and deal a game of War or Battle.
+It is very easy to learn the game, and in this guide, we will explain both how to set up and deal a game.

 Setting up